-Back in the tail end of 2018, which currently feels like a lifetime ago, climate change was rightly dominating the headlines.
-From the emergence of Greta Thunberg to the wise words and warning to us all shared so powerfully by Sir David Attenborough, it felt like a turning point.
+Back at the tail end of a pre-pandemic 2018, which currently feels like a lifetime ago, climate change was rightly dominating the headlines.
+From the meteoric rise of Greta Thunberg to the wise words and warnings to us all shared so powerfully by Sir David Attenborough, it felt like a major turning point.

-As parents, like most, we believe that our overarching purpose is to protect our children.
-Taking some form of action clearly fell under that remit.
+As parents, like most, we believe that our overarching purpose in life is to look after our children and help them to thrive.
+Taking some form of action clearly fell within that remit.
 A quote that’s always touched me: “We don’t inherit the earth from our ancestors, we borrow it from our children” had never rung truer.

 We didn’t have all of the answers and we wanted to learn.
 So we launched an online community called Plastic Free Home, to seek and share information and ideas on living more sustainably.
 We said that if we found an audience of 100 like-minded followers, we’d keep going.

 Since then it’s proven to be a fantastic and immeasurably rewarding journey.
-We’ve surpassed that target by 30,000 and found followers in over 25 countries.
-We’ve produced hundreds of online blog articles and columns in print, appeared on the radio and spoken at events.
-And we continue to learn so much along the way, making changes as we go.
+We’ve surpassed that target and some, finding over 35,000 followers in more than 25 countries.
+We’ve written hundreds of online blogs and articles in print, appeared on the radio and spoken at events – all voluntarily.
+And we continue to learn so much along the way, making gradual changes as we go.

 In 2019 we wrote to Sir David to thank him and were touched to receive a handwritten letter in response, which now hangs in our kitchen.

 Yet, we were reminded again recently that our biggest inspirations are our children and reassured that we’re on the right track.
 It was “dress as a superhero day” at our eldest son’s school.
-He shunned Spiderman and co and chose to wear his “Planet Protector” t-shirt from Friends of the Earth, a Christmas present.
-This is the same son who last year convinced me to finally become a fully-fledged vegetarian (which my wife had unsuccessfully been working on for over a decade), a choice he made consciously at three and has never looked back on.
+He shunned Spiderman and co and chose to wear his “Planet Protector” t-shirt from Friends of the Earth, a present last Christmas.
+This is the same son who this year convinced me to finally become a fully-fledged vegetarian (which my wife had unsuccessfully been working on for over a decade without success!), a choice he made consciously at three and has never looked back on.
 Proud is an understatement.

 Does it mean ditching plastic?
 Are overseas holidays a thing of the past?
-Can you buy loves ones presents ever again?
-It can be somewhat overwhelming.
+Can you buy loved ones presents ever again?
+It can be somewhat overwhelming for sure.

-Our simple advice is to narrow things down in one of two easy ways – either select a point in your daily routine or pick a room in your house.
+Our simple advice is to narrow things down in one of two easy ways – either select a point in your daily routine or choose a room in your house.

 Taking the former as an example, you may decide to concentrate on breakfast time.
-Imagine that your typical breakfast is cereal covered in milk, followed by a banana and a cup of tea (with milk and two sugars), all from the same supermarket.
+Imagine that your typical start to the day is cereal covered in milk, followed by a banana and a cup of tea (with milk and two sugars), all from the same supermarket.

-You might decide to swap to a cereal available in plastic free packaging or refilled at a local zero waste shop; milk delivered (in refillable glass bottles), a vegan alternative or no milk at all; a banana bought loose from a local greengrocer, farm shop or market or an alternative in-season fruit; and a sugarless cup of loose-leaf Fairtrade tea.
+You might decide to swap to a cereal available in plastic free packaging or refilled at a local zero waste shop; to milk delivered in refillable glass bottles a vegan alternative or no milk at all; to a banana bought loose from a local greengrocer, farm shop or market or an alternative in-season fruit; and a sugarless cup of loose-leaf Fairtrade tea.

-If you instead decide to focus on a particular room in your house; say your bathroom, you might opt to rethink the brands and products you are using when cleaning, bathing or showering, using the toilet, and for everyday personal grooming purposes.
-Very quickly, these changes begin to add up.
+If you instead decide to focus on a particular room in your house; say your bathroom, you might opt to rethink the brands and products you are using when cleaning, bathing or showering, using the toilet, and for everyday purposes.
+Very quickly, these changes will begin to add up.

 Work your way through your day or your home, exploring the changes you could make and identifying potential swaps that suit you when it comes to your needs and tastes, availability and affordability.
-Remember to only replace things once they have run out or been used to death – going on a shopping spree isn’t green!
+Remember to only replace things once they have run out and been used to death – going on a shopping spree isn’t eco-friendly!

 Spend time testing these new products, which in some cases may take at least a few weeks.
 Be sure they meet your needs and expectations and that you are happy to stick with them going forward.
 If not, go back a step and consider other alternatives.